 In Scope, Out of Scope

-Now that we all agree on what vulnerability management includes, we should also discuss things that it doesn’t include, because it seems like a lot of people are confused about this.
+Now that we all agree on the importance of vulnerability management and what it includes, we should also discuss things that it doesn’t include because it seems like a lot of people are confused about this.

 Vulnerability management is not a penetration test.
 Just because a product scans your systems doesn’t mean you have a pen test tool.
 In fact, the reality is quite the opposite.
 A vulnerability management scanner is often checking for the presence or absence of a specific condition such as the installation of a specific patch.